How Effective is the Calendar Method?

 What is the calendar method?

-Also known as the rhythm method, the calendar method is a type of natural family planning or hormone-free birth control.
-It’s also known as a fertility awareness-based method (FABM), meaning it requires those who follow the method to monitor their own cycle and learn their own fertility.
+Calendar methods are a type of natural family planning or hormone-free birth control.
+These are also known as a fertility awareness-based method (FABM), meaning they require those who follow these methods to monitor their own cycle and learn their own fertility.

 In simple terms, the calendar method works by counting cycle days to work out when you’re most likely to be fertile.
 Before it can be used as a birth control method, you must monitor the length of your cycle for six cycles first.
 If you have very short cycles then the calendar method may not be a suitable option.

-There are apps out there that work in the same way as the rhythm or calendar method, but they’ll do the calculations for you.
-It’s worth noting that not all birth control apps are rhythm method apps, and there are a few key differences you should be aware of if you choose to use a birth control app.
+There are apps out there that work in the same way as calendar methods, but they’ll do the calculations for you.
+It’s worth noting that not all birth control apps are calendar-based apps, and there are a few key differences you should be aware of if you choose to use a birth control app.

 Keep in mind that very few health apps are certified and this can be a useful thing to check before you sign up for one.
 Free apps may also make their money out of selling your data, so it’s worth checking out their stance on data privacy too.